Ground Systems

 bullet To help disperse or divert energy from lightning strikes

-bullet To provide safety in case some problem or fault energizes the cabinet or chassis of equipment with dangerous voltages
+bullet To provide safety in case some problem or fault energizes the cabinet or equipment chassis with dangerous voltages

-bullet To provide a controlled RF return path for end-fed or poorly configured or designed transmission line fed antennas
+bullet To provide a controlled RF return path for end-fed (single wire feed) antennas, or poorly configured or improperly designed transmission-line fed antennas

-bullet To provide a highly conductive path for induced radio-frequency currents or fields rather than having them flow in lossy soil
+bullet To provide a highly-conductive path for induced or directly-coupled radio-frequency currents, rather than having them flow in lossy soil

-While all of the functions above are distinctly unique, some ground systems can serve two or more functions quite effectively.
+All of the functions above are distinctly unique.
+There are different places in the system where different functions are necessary.
+Some ground systems can serve two or more functions quite effectively.

 Lightning Ground

 Most of the time damage comes from lightning strikes on power lines.
-Lightning most often follows the utility lines to the house, through house wiring, and to ground in antenna systems.
-The real danger is lightning flowing through the equipment and the house to seek a ground.
+Lightning most often follows the utility lines to the house, through house wiring to equipment, and to ground in antenna systems.
+The real danger is lightning flowing through the equipment and house wiring to seek a ground.
+Read this page link station ground

 With taller towers, lightning can be a frequent unwelcome visitor.
-Tall structures often require a large area ground with low impedance wide smooth copper flashing surrounding critical areas.
+Tall structures often require a large-area ground with low impedance, wide, smooth copper flashing or heavy gauge solid wire surrounding critical areas, such as a work area or equipment area near the tower base.
 Tall towers need a ground that rapidly and evenly spreads charges out over a wide area.
 The goal is to prevent objects near the structure from rising significantly faster in voltage than other objects located near the tower.
-Very high currents can flow between things near the tower, it is important to provide a low impedance path for these currents.
+Very high currents can flow between things near the tower, it is important to provide a low-impedance path for these currents.

 Lightning grounds should always provide a common low impedance path between everything conductive entering a building.
 This means power lines, telephone lines, TV antennas, and metallic conduits or pipes should all share a common ground connection buss that has very low impedance.
 Normally the lowest impedance connection is provided by a wide smooth surface copper flashing, although very heavy round copper can be used.
 Round copper has lower RF resistance per unit length for a given surface area, but flat wide copper has less reactance and lower overall impedance.
 This is because fewer magnetic flux lines encircle any given area of wide strip than enclose the surface area of a compact conductor.
 In effect the magnetic field is "spread out", reducing inductance.